 Why does this matter?

 If you want more conversions it is the right thing to do.
 There is also a lot of data supporting the decision to take action.
 A good example is a blog by Dan Zarrella who analysed 40,000 landing pages to see how their forms performed.
-The take home was use as few fields as possible and be careful when using select boxes.
+The take-home was using as few fields as possible and be careful when using select boxes.

 How could we do better?